You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 - Blend everything with an immersion blender.
 While the pistachio In the meantime, add 2 handfuls of salt to the boiling water and pour in the spaghetti.

-- In a pan, brown a clove of garlic in some olive oil, add the clams (just leave them in a bowl with some salted water for 1 hour to clean them).
+- In a pan, brown a clove of garlic in some olive oil, and add the clams (just leave them in a bowl with some salted water for 1 hour to clean them).

 - Add 1/2 glass of white wine, and cook it covered until all the clams are open (4/5 minutes); drain the clams and keep their sauce for later.

-- In the same pan, add the spaghetti ‘al dente’, the filtered clams’ sauce, and mantecare (stir the pasta with the sauce).
+- In the same pan, add the spaghetti ‘al dente,’ the filtered clams’ sauce, and mantecare (stir the pasta with the sauce).

 - Turn off the burner, add the pistachio pesto, a little bit of cooking water, the clams, and a handful of chopped fresh parsley.